Healthy Tuna Salad

 How long is tuna salad good for?

 If you store your tuna salad in an airtight container, it will last for 3-4 days in the fridge.
-The veggies will get less crunchy each day, so if you plan on making this in advance, you may want to pack veggies like celery, carrots, or cucumbers on the side.
+The veggies will get less crunchy each day.
+If you plan on making this in advance, you may pack veggies like celery, carrots, or cucumbers on the side.

 What can I mix with tuna instead of mayo?

-For making a tuna salad without mayonnaise, there are a few different options depending on your dietary needs.
-The most common substitute is using Greek yogurt.
+There are several different options for making a tuna salad without mayonnaise, depending on your dietary needs.
+The most common substitute is Greek yogurt.
 Personally, I don't like using all Greek yogurt because it gets too tangy.
 Instead, I use a combination of Greek yogurt and mayonnaise.
-You could use a combination of Greek yogurt and sour cream as well if you don't want to use mayo.
+You could also use a combination of Greek yogurt and sour cream if you don't want to use mayo.

 Another dairy-free option is to swap in mashed avocado for the mayo.
-Make sure to season the avocado with salt and pepper to make sure it has plenty of flavor.
-You could also use vegan mayo for a dairy free option.
+Season the avocado with salt and pepper to ensure plenty of flavor.
+You could also use vegan mayo as a dairy-free option.

 Is tuna salad healthy?